-Finally, Guernsey's anti-money laundering arsenal is bolstered by the Forfeiture of Money, etc. in Civil

-Proceedings (Bailiwick of Guernsey) Law, 2007 (the Civil Forfeiture Law).
-This provides Guernsey's authorities with non-conviction-based remedies to seize, detain, freeze, confiscate and have forfeited money that is the proceeds of or is intended to be used in "unlawful conduct", coupled with investigatory powers similar to those under the POCL.
+Finally, Guernsey's anti-money laundering arsenal is bolstered by its civil forfeiture regime.
+This provides Guernsey's authorities with non-conviction-based remedies to seize, detain, freeze, confiscate and have forfeited money that is the proceeds of, or is intended to be used in "unlawful conduct", coupled with investigatory powers similar to those under the POCL.

-The Civil Forfeiture Law is, as the name denotes, a civil procedure to which the lower standard of proof applies, being the balance of probabilities.
+Guernsey's civil forfeiture regime is, as the name denotes, a civil procedure to which the lower standard of proof applies, being the balance of probabilities.
 As a result, the authorities are provided with a useful avenue to investigate and confiscate monies where they cannot prove an offence to the criminal standard of proof (that is, beyond reasonable doubt).

-In addition, the Civil Forfeiture Law can be beneficial to the victims of a fraud, as discussed later in this chapter.
+In addition, Guernsey's civil forfeiture regime can be beneficial to the victims of a fraud, as discussed later in this chapter.